Interested in BSD? Try BSDCan.

 and accommodation.
 We prefer to pay for the travel rather

 than reimburse you.
 Reimbursement can take quite some time.
 We apologize for that.

 If you, or your employer, pays for your travel/accommodation, they are eligible for listing

 Registration for speakers

 - Speakers do not pay conference registration fees.

-- Speakers will be given a should register using registration type 'Speaker'
+- Speakers should register using registration type 'Speaker'

 - Speakers, if they wish to attend tutorials, must pay for those tutorials

 Speakers who do not complete their biographies will be hounded.

 Speakers who need hounding remove resources from key conference activities.